tuya/tuya-panel-demo/examples/ipcBasic/README.md

 - Please use the app developed by Tuya Smart 3.22 and above, debug version for debugging and development

+## Release Notes

+2021-04-15: Optimize the adjustment method of video area according to width and height, add onChangeActiveZoomStatus: (zoomStatus: number) => any; callback function, change the video multiple when it is triggered actively

 ## License

 Copyright © 2020